-The problem with this ZIF membrane connector is that it is covered with very thin, green foil layer.
+The problem with this ZIF membrane connector is that it is covered with a very thin, green foil layer.
 As seen on photos, someone already tried to remove this layer by sanding it off, however, failed miserably because underlying silver traces are super fragile.
 My first idea was to chemically remove that green foil.
-I've gently cut a small grove to remove foil easier while it's softened by chemicals.
+I’ve gently cut a small grove to remove foil easier while it’s softened by chemicals.

 Then another idea came – epoxy solvent.

 It contains various hydrocarbons like Xylene for example.

 This time, I’ve used Kapton tape to hold the membrane in place and to make sure that solvent will evenly cover the treated area.

 I’ve applied the solvent and waited for a while.
 As I suspected, it started to soften a foil.

 Since this job is kinda delicate and messy, I was really satisfied with an end effect.
 I’ve waited few minutes to let the solvent dry and started to remove Kapton tape …. aaaaand then the second hack was discovered lol.

 While removing Kapton tape I’ve discovered that this thin, green piece of crap sticks to it and leaves nicely and evenly exposed silver traces.

 At this point, I was finally able to test keyboards.

 After a quick assembly, one of the keyboards proved to be working flawlessly.
 Unfortunately, the other one was failing on keys “2 W S X” and “4 R F V”.